yugawa33/ethereum/README.md

 After install the Ethereum client, If you just want to launch your private chain as yourself and not to connect to other node.
 More information about as [Command Line Options](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options).
+In the parameter of --networkid value is Network identifier (integer, 0=Olympic, 1=Frontier, 2=Morden) (default: 1), you can choose any value as your private network.
+We choose '104'+'971' as 'chain create at chinese year'+'NCCU department code'.
-You can run the geth instance as the scipt below:
+Now you can run the geth instance as the scipt below:

 ```
  geth --networkid <any number for your private network> --datadir "<your datadir folder>"